openservicemesh/osm/Interfaces.md

 type ServiceCatalog interface {

     // ListEndpoints constructs a DescoveryResponse with all endpoints the given Envoy proxy should be aware of.
     // The bool return value indicates whether there have been any changes since the last invocation of this function.
     ListEndpoints(ClientIdentity) (envoy.DiscoveryResponse, bool, error)

     // RegisterNewEndpoint adds a newly connected Envoy proxy to the list of self-announced endpoints for a service.
     RegisterNewEndpoint(ClientIdentity)

-    // ListEndpointsProviders retrieves the full list of endpoints providers registered with Service Catalog so far.
+    // ListEndpointsProviders retrieves the full list of endpoints providers registered with Service Catalog.
     ListEndpointsProviders() []EndpointsProvider

-    // RegisterEndpointsProvider adds a new endpoints provider to the list within the Service Catalog.
-    RegisterEndpointsProvider(EndpointsProvider) error

     // GetAnnouncementChannel returns an instance of a channel, which notifies the system of an event requiring the execution of ListEndpoints.
     GetAnnouncementChannel() chan struct{}